EnhancedMind/WelcomerBot/README.md

 - `DISCORD_TOKEN` the token of your discord bot you can get from [Discord Developers](https://discord.com/developers/applications)
 - `PREFIX` the prefix which will be used for your bot's commands
 - `OWNER_ID` your discord user id you can get by right clicking user on discord after enabling developer mode

+- `RST_LOG` whether to clear the sesion log on start or not and continue
+- `DEL_LOG` whether to log deleted messages or not

 - `STATUS` the status of the bot - online / idle / dnd / invisible
 - `GAME` the game status the bot will show. can be changed with a command